 Jessica Webb, the owner of Anchor Yoga & Meditation, is an MBSR teacher, Yoga Nidra guide, Laughter Yoga leader, and is certified to instruct yoga at the Yoga Alliance RYT 500 level.
 She has been teaching mindfulness programs and yoga full time for the past six years and pours her energy into retreats, workshops, group classes on mindfulness, meditation, stress reduction, and yoga for those wishing to lead a richer and fuller life.

 In her latest pursuit, she has founded the non-profit start-up, Project Wheel House, Inc., which increases self-reliance and fosters emotional resiliency in at-risk populations through proven mind/body programs.
 To that end, she is developing a mindfulness and yoga curriculum for the local county corrections facilities and hopes to expand the reach to other populations in the future.

-Clients include Acushnet Co., Southcoast Hospitals Group, Tabor Academy, Marion Institute and many more.
+Clients include Acushnet Co., Southcoast Hospitals Group, Tabor Academy, The Town of Fairhaven, Marion Institute and many more.
 Her dharma-infused teaching style and playful demeanor lend themselves to a relaxed and light-hearted experience for her students.
 Warmth, compassion, friendliness and humor come through her instructions enmeshed with wisdom, care, and attentiveness.
 She continues to fill her well with frequent silent retreats in the vipassana tradition at the Insight Meditation Society and Barre Center for Buddhist Studies.